sora-xor/sora-docs/src/requesting-identity-judgement.md

 ## 1. Setting an On-Chain Identity

-1. To do this, click the 3 vertical dots next to your account on Polkadot.js and select `Set on-chain identity`.
+1. Click the 3 vertical dots next to your account on Polkadot.js and select `Set on-chain identity`.

 ![](.gitbook/assets/set-onchain-identity-1.png)